-Which co-operative inspires you the most?
-We asked you, the people who are running, using and supporting co‑operatives up and down the country, to decide which organisations will be named Co-operative of the Year 2018 across each of the four categories.
+Which co-operatives or and/or individuals within the co-operative movement inspire you the most?
+We are asking you, the people who are running, using and supporting co‑operatives up and down the country, to decide the Co-operative of the Year Awards winners across each of the six categories.

-The window for voting closed on 15 June.
-You will still find details on all the nominees below so please read their submissions and join us at Congress on 23 June in London to see which organisations will ne corned Co-op of the Year.
+The window for voting is open NOW.
+You will find information on all the nominees below.
+Please read their submissions and use your votes wisely!
+We'd love for you to join us at Co-op Congress on Friday 21 June in Manchester to see the 2019 Co-op of the Year Awards winners crowned.

 Breakthrough Co-operative of the Year